RVIRUS0817/ansible_update/README.md

 ```

-2.Describe the middleware you want to update to group_vars / all
+2.Describe the package name you want to update to group_vars / all

 ```
 $ vim group_vars/all